 The good and the bad

 I’ll share the stories of three circle teams that have been formed over the last year at a services organization that processes huge volumes of insurance claims.
-The approach and coaching provided to each of these teams was identical.
-Each had the benefit of a Kaizen team working on process improvements and then handing off the improvements, initial metrics and open action items.
+The approach and coaching provided to each of these teams were identical.
+Each had the benefit of a Kaizen team working on process improvements and then handing off the improvements, initial metrics, and open action items.
 However, the results and effectiveness of these teams over time was not consistent; some approached a “high-performing work team” status quickly while others struggled.
 Here are three examples, progressing from “struggling” to “performing.”

 Contract Review Team

 This team of about 20 people was initiated nearly a year ago after a successful Kaizen was conducted.
 Initial brainstorming for new team projects yielded two major ideas to improve upon.
 One was to identify and conduct cross-training with people in another department to eliminate the need for constant interruptions to answer repetitive questions.
 The other was to evaluate and implement a visual workflow system to control work coming into the department in order to eliminate a “feast and famine” condition for analysts and provide an easy way to monitor and control backlogs.
 Two smaller groups of people volunteered to take these on and report back to the team.
 Both teams were supported by the same facilitator and managers of their department.

 The first activity went very well.
 There was good cooperation from the other department; after all, they were wasting a lot of their own time running back and forth between the departments for questions.
 An outline of all the problematic information and training was created.
 Small training sessions were conducted to inform everyone on what was happening.
 The level of teamwork and cooperation was very good.
 Wasted time and energy due to this problem were effectively eliminated.